- Video: Mood Swings During Pregnancy – Causes and How to Deal With It

 3. Mood Swings During the Third Trimester

-Mood swings in 3rd trimester of pregnancy are expected to peak and often worsen.
+Mood swings in the third trimester of pregnancy are expected to peak and often worsen.
 This is especially difficult because women tend to experience heartburn and insomnia and also feel very tired at this stage.
 As a result, it’s possibly the hardest phase of pregnancy to cope with.

 What If Your Pregnancy Moods Swings Don’t Stop?